Local equations for the generalized Lotka-Volterra model on sparse asymmetric graphs: Numerical results

 Subsections \ref{subsec:IBMF_asym} and \ref{subsec:IBMF_directed} show that at $T=0$ the results of IBMF are in good agreement with simulations.
 When thermal noise is present ($T>0$), the fixed points of IBMF can still be efficiently retrieved using Eqs. \eqref{eq:Z_IBMF}, \eqref{eq:M_IBMF}, and \eqref{eq:m_IBMF}, and taking advantage of the fact that these integrals can be expressed in terms of Kummer's confluent hypergeometric functions (see Section 3 in the SM).
 However, in this case, IBMF is an approximation that considers the probability distribution of the system to be factorized as $P(\vec{n})=\prod_{i}P(n_i)$.
 Its predictions, accurate for low temperatures, are expected to fail when $T$ is high enough.

 In this section, we study how the results of IBMF depend on the temperature in the gLV model defined over random regular graphs with symmetric interactions.
 This is a controlled scenario where we have a reliable theoretical technique to compare with, which is BP.
 We further simplify the setting by eliminating any noise in the interaction strength.
 Provided that $(i,j)$ is an edge in the random regular graph, we set $\alpha_{ij} = \alpha_{ji}=\mu$, which is equivalent to drawing all $\alpha_{ij}$ from the trivial Gaussian $\mathcal{N}(\mu, 0)$.
-A first version of the phase diagram $T$ \textit{vs.} $\mu$ is available in Ref.~\cite{Tonolo2025arxiv}, where BP is run using discretized abundances.
-Interestingly, the authors of Ref.~\cite{Tonolo2025arxiv} note a re-entrant transition in their phase diagram: for low temperatures, the critical value of $\mu$ decreases when $T$ increases, until it reaches a minimum.
+A first version of the phase diagram $T$ \textit{vs.} $\mu$ is available in Ref.~\cite{Tonolo2026sparse}, where BP is run using discretized abundances.
+Interestingly, the authors of Ref.~\cite{Tonolo2026sparse} note a re-entrant transition in their phase diagram: for low temperatures, the critical value of $\mu$ decreases when $T$ increases, until it reaches a minimum.
 Then, it returns and starts increasing as the temperature continues to rise.

-To compare BP with IBMF, which works directly with continuous variables, we use our new implementation of BP with continuous variables.
+To compare BP with IBMF, which works directly with continuous variables, we use our implementation of BP with continuous variables.
 After obtaining the messages by iterating Eq.~\eqref{eq:BP_up} until convergence, we use Eqs.~\eqref{eq:PiBP} and \eqref{eq:PijBP} to get the \emph{true} marginals.
 The reader can find details about our implementation in Section 4 of the SM.
-From Eq.~\eqref{eq:PiBP}, we see that the stationary distribution for a single species is bounded to have the form $P_{BP}(n_i)=n_i^{\beta \lambda - 1} \tilde{P}_{BP}(n_i) / Z_i$, where:
+From Eq.~\eqref{eq:PiBP}, we see that the stationary distribution for a single species has the form $P_{BP}(n_i)=n_i^{\beta \lambda - 1} \tilde{P}_{BP}(n_i) / Z_i$, where:

 can be interpreted as an auxiliary probability distribution if $\tilde{Z}_{i}$ is taken as the proper normalization factor.
 The messages $\eta_{k \to i}(n_k)$, necessary to compute $\tilde{P}_{BP}(n_i)$, are the fixed point solution of Eq.~\eqref{eq:BP_up}.